QFPay/QFPAY_Global/2_payment.md

 |800208  |Wechat swipe card|For bar code scanning gun in a store|
 |800207  |Wechat H5|In Wechat browser|

-Attention:Alipay and Wechat have some difference!!

-i.Revoke Alipay order,even through the successfuly paid order,will revoke and refund.

-ii,Close Wechat order will only close the unfinished order.Successfuly paid order can not be closed,it will return a failure code.

-iii.In most situation, development just need to implement the following interface:

-iv.1145 problem means it is in pending state.Please wait another 5 seconds to do the query to confirm the transaction status.

-1.payment

-2.offline:reverse and refund

-  online:close and refund

-3.query

-4.settlement

 Response:
 ```javascript
 {"sysdtm": "2016-12-16 15:53:18", "resperr": "", "respmsg": "OK", "out_trade_no": "XXX", "syssn": "XXX", "respcd": "0000", "pay_url": "XXX"}